2019- Associate Professor of Women and Gender Studies, University of Colorado Boulder

 under the Center’s Quick Response Program

-American Journal of Sociology; Critical Asian Studies; Disasters; Ethnography; Gender & Society; Gender, Place & Culture; Gender, Work, and Organization; Human Relations; Hypatia; International Journal of Mass Emergencies and Disasters; Natural Hazards; Palgrave; Qualitative Sociology; Risk Analysis; Social & Cultural Geography; Symbolic Interaction; TSQ: Transgender Studies Quarterly; WSQ: Women's Studies Quarterly
+American Journal of Sociology; Asian Journal of Communication; Critical Asian Studies; Disasters; Ethnography; Fat Studies; Gender & Society; Gender, Place & Culture; Gender, Work, and Organization; GLQ: A Journal of Lesbian & Gay Studies; Human Relations; Hypatia; International Feminist Journal of Politics; International Journal of Mass Emergencies and Disasters; Journal of Homosexuality; Men & Masculinities; Natural Hazards; Qualitative Sociology; Risk Analysis; Social & Cultural Geography; Social Science Diliman; Symbolic Interaction; TSQ: Transgender Studies Quarterly; Visual Studies; WSQ: Women's Studies Quarterly

 Department of Women and Gender Studies